lukelarsen/assemble-buttons/README.md

 ```

 ##### $btn-padding
+- Button padding.
+Can have single or multiple values.
 - Default: 0.7em;
 - Type: Number
-- It can be multiple values with a max of four (see example).
-It can also take any unit type.
 ```css
 $btn-padding: 5px 10px;
 ```

 ##### $btn-default-font-size
+- The default button font size
 - Default: 100%;
 - Type: Number
-- It can take any unit type.
 ```css
 $btn-padding: 5px 10px;
 ```

 ##### $btn-border-size
+- The size of the button border.
+Is only used if border-color is used.
 - Default: 1px;
 - Type: Number
-- It can take any unit type.
-- It is only used if a border-color is set when creating button colors.
-See colors below.
 ```css
 $btn-border-size: 2px;
 ```

 ##### $btn-disabled-bg-color
+- The background color of a disabled button.
+Is only used if $btn-disabled is true.
 - Default: #DDD;
 - Type: Color
-- It should be hex or rgba.
-- It is only used if $btn--disabled is true.
-See below.
 ```css
 $btn-disabled-bg-color: #BBB;
 ```

 ##### $btn-disabled-text-color
+- The text color of a disabled button.
+Is only used if $btn-disabled is true.
 - Default: #777;
 - Type: Color
-- It should be hex or rgba.
-- It is only used if $btn--disabled is true.
-See below.
 ```css
 $btn-disabled-text-color: #EEE;
 ```